andreassenmarvin/Netflix-clone/README.md

   Incase of any contributions,query or issues,you can reach me through the email below: machariamarvin625@gmail.com
 ### License
-This project is licensed under the<a href="https://github.com/andreassenmarvin/Netflix-clone/blob/master/LICENSE">MIT LICENSE</a>
+This project is licensed under the<a href="https://github.com/andreassenmarvin/Netflix-clone/blob/master/LICENSE"> MIT LICENSE</a>